thalerjonathan/chimera/README.md

 # chimera
+*NOTE: THIS PROJECT HAS BEEN DISCONTINUED AND IS INACTIVE*

 A library for pure functional Agent-Based Simulation.

 This library is being developed during my PhD in which I am exploring the benefits and drawbacks of using the functional programming paradigm in Haskell for implementing Agent-Based Simulations.
 My research led into an approach I termed Functional Reactive Agent-Based Simulation (FrABS) which I implemented in this library.
 Due to its hybrid approach (it can easily implement SD and with a bit more work DES) I termed my library 'chimera' after the Chimera from the gree mythology which is also a hybrid being: "[...] usually depicted as a lion, with the head of a goat arising from its back, and a tail that might end with a snakes head [...]"
 (Wikipedia).